NHERI-SimCenter/HydroUQ/Examples/hdro-0010/README.rst

    TaichiEvent EVT of the pbf2d.py example.
 Includes a linear piston wave-maker creating breaking waves using local HPC resources (e.g. vectorized CPU, GPU).

-In this local workflow example, basic uncertainty quantification methods (Forward, Sensitivity, Reliability) are applied to the response of a simple structure loaded by stochastic wave spectra.
+In this local workflow example, we demonstrate high-performance computation making use of your personal computer's hardware (both CPU and GPU).
+A linear actuator (i.e. piston) produces a wave in real-time with automatic visualization via the Taichi Lang framework [Hu2019]_.
+This replicates the basic physics of wave-makers in real facilities, such as Oregon State University's Large Wave Flume.

+.. _hdro-0010-setup:

 Set-Up
 ------